 7. Know who you’re writing for

 Often writer’s block comes because you’ve forgotten who you’re writing for, or what your goal is with this specific piece of content.
 Review the brief, the brand strategy and the brand’s personas.
-Putting yourself in the persona’s shoes before writing will help you plan the content so it first and foremost addresses your audience’s needs – the creativity can follow.
+Putting yourself in the persona’s shoes before writing will help you plan the content so it first and foremost addresses your audience’s needs – creativity can follow.

 For a brand, original and engaging digital content is paramount.
 Achieving that starts with a creative editorial team.